About the GET Program

 Can I use my GET account for graduate school? +-

 Yes.
-However, if tuition for graduate school is higher than resident undergraduate tuition at the most expensive Washington public university, you'll pay the difference.
+If tuition for graduate school is higher than resident undergraduate tuition at the most expensive Washington public university, you'll pay the difference.

 My child is taking college-level courses through Running Start.
 Can I use my GET account to pay for them? +-